kameelkhabaz/uchicago_classes/README.md

-# uchicago_cs_classes
+# uchicago_classes
 Kameel Khabaz

-This contains code that I wrote for my computer science classes at the University of Chicago.
+This contains code that I wrote for classes at the University of Chicago.